wouterpeere/GHEtool/README.md

 ```

-Next, one creates the borefield object in GHEtool and sets the temperature constraints and the ground data.
+Next, we create the borefield object in GHEtool and set the temperature constraints and the ground data.
+Here, since we do not use a pipe and fluid model (see [Examples](https://ghetool.readthedocs.io/en/stable/sources/code/examples.html) if you need examples were no borehole thermal resistance is given),
+we set the borehole equivalent thermal resistance.

 ```Python
 # create the borefield object